NisseCR/paracosm/Stories/Campaigns/An Author's Oblivion/Session Notes/Session 5.md

 >[!quote]
 >_Landing in the [[Aurum Fields]]:_
 >Just now you were surrounded by the wooden walls of [[Malifera]]'s abode.
-Right as the plane shift spell was invoked - [[Mynark|The Pariah]] still standing in the doorway - the walls eventually closed in on you, before dissipating completely.
+Right as her plane shift spell was invoked - [[Mynark|The Pariah]] still standing in the doorway - the walls eventually closed in on you, before dissipating completely.
 >
 >For but a moment you found yourself drifting through the Astral sea, the connective tissue holding all the realms together.
 Both the heavens, and the hells.
 Chaos and order.
 >